cytomining/pycytominer/README.md

 ### Command Line Interface (CLI) usage

+Pycytominer also provides a simple CLI for file-based workflows.
+The Pycytominer CLI calls single Pycytominer functions that read profiles from disk, perform a specific operation with provided arguments, and write outputs to disk without requiring a dedicated python file.

 Before using the CLI, keep in mind the following conventions:

 - The CLI is intended for file-based execution of the core processing functions: